aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xslfo-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XSLFO to ODP on Android via Java" h2="Transform XSLFO to ODP within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to ODP?</h2>

+XSLFO (XSL Formatting Objects) is a markup language for XML document formatting.
+It is used to describe page layout and formatting semantics for XML documents.
+ODP (OpenDocument Presentation) is a file format for electronic presentations created by OpenOffice.org and other programs.
+It is an open standard for electronic documents and is used for saving presentations.
+Therefore, it is necessary to convert XSLFO to ODP in order to make the documents compatible with OpenOffice.org and other programs.

+<h2>How Aspose.Total Helps for XSLFO to ODP Conversion?</h2>

-You can integrate XSLFO to ODP conversion feature inside your Android applications by using two simple steps.
-In the first step you can export XSLFO to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Aspose.Total for Android via Java is a suite of APIs that helps developers to work with a variety of file formats, including XSLFO and ODP.
+It provides two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to convert XSLFO to ODP.
+The first step is to export XSLFO to PPTX by using Aspose.PDF for Android via Java.
+After that, Aspose.Slides for Android via Java can be used to convert PPTX to ODP.
+Both APIs come under the Aspose.Total for Android via Java package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}